15 Best Beaches in Ontario for Sun, Sand and Fun

 The shallow waters border the cold waters of Lake Superior Provincial Park.
 It is pretty cold during mid-summer due to the massive size of Lake Superior.

-Grand Bend offers many other amenities.
-Such as playgrounds, boardwalks, public restrooms, and a variety of food stands.
+Grand Bend Beach offers many other amenities, including playgrounds, boardwalks, public restrooms, and various food stands.

-Turkey Point stretches more than one mile along the shore of Lake Erie.
+Turkey Point Beach stretches more than one mile along the shore of Lake Erie.

-It is adjacent to Turkey Point Provincial Park where you can start your hiking before cooling off from the pleasant beach water.
+It is adjacent to Turkey Point Provincial Park, where you can start hiking before cooling off from the pleasant beach water.

 The wonderfully soft sandbanks and shallow waters make it ideal for families.